Ponderrawr/PSH_IEEE_Neopixel_Workshop/README.md

 Once you have the basic code working try out some of the codes from `Pico_Neopixel_Codes`.

 To understand the FastLED library to build your own code, see: [FastLED Guide](FastLED_Guide.md)

+If you're looking for a challenge or don't know where to start, see: [FastLED Challenge](FastLED_Challenge.md)